 Usually professionals are casual about insurance needs because their employer is providing a health cover.
-Employer cover is great but the real question is, is it enough?
+Depending on employer to cover your parents is not a great idea - here's why

-One of the biggest benefits of a employer health cover is that it's automatic and is part of your employment contract.
-Because its automatic, employer health cover removes 'procrastination' and 'indecision' as far as health insurance is concerned.
+Removes procrastination: One of the biggest benefits of a employer health cover is that it is part of your employment contract.
+Because it is automatic, employer health cover removes 'procrastination' and 'indecision' as far as health insurance is concerned.

-No restrictions on 'pre-existing' health conditions: Since companies negotiate a health cover as a 'group', insurance companies provide them special benefits that you might not get in retail plans.
-Biggest benefit of an employer cover is that it usually does not carry restrictions that you cannot cover 'A' or 'B'.
+No restrictions on 'pre-existing' health conditions: Since companies negotiate a health cover as a 'group', insurance companies provide special benefits that you might not get in retail insurance plans.
+Biggest benefit of an employer cover is that it usually does not carry restrictions that you cannot get coverage for 'A' or 'B' health condition.

-Another great feature of an employer cover that it usually includes planned hospitalization.
-Expenses related to a pregnancy or a lasik surgery are likely to be covered in a corporate plan but such surgeries come with 'waiting periods' in a retail plan.
+Another great feature of an employer cover that it usually includes planned hospitalisation expenses.
+Expenses related to a pregnancy or a laser surgery are likely to be covered in a corporate plan but such surgeries come with 'waiting periods' in a retail plan.

 Out-patient expenses are covered

-Not all companies cover this but some definitely do.
+Not all companies cover out-patient expenses but some definitely do.
 Again a massive benefit - clinical visits are usually not covered in retail plans but that same restriction does not apply for employer plans.

 Blind-spots in a employer health insurance